dantunesd/clean-code/README.md

 To have good functions, in addition of being small, they must have few identations level.
 At most 2 levels.

-The less "if" inside "if", "for" inside another "for", the simpler your code will looks like
+The less "if" inside another "if", "for" inside another "for", the simpler your code will looks like

 #### Bad